stefaniuk/docker-streaming-server/README.md

 Docker Streaming Server
 =======================

-A robust way of streaming media live with [NGINX](https://nginx.org/) web server and its [RTMP](https://github.com/tiangolo/nginx-rtmp-docker) module.
+A robust way of streaming media live with the [NGINX](https://nginx.org/) web server and its [RTMP](https://github.com/tiangolo/nginx-rtmp-docker) module.

 Installation
 ------------